 Secondly, the soft characteristic of soapstone allows for its unique workability, feel, repair and even aesthetics.
 Simply put, the ‘soft but dense’ nature of soapstone makes it easy to repair mishaps and yet allows for an aging process that many think makes it look better with time.
 Another truly functional property of soapstone is its almost total resistance to heat.
 Its use in fireplaces and woodstoves has long made it recognized as a stone almost impervious to heat.
 Soapstone can be cut in a precise manner allowing almost invisible seams, similar to a fine piece of woodwork.
 Various edging and backsplash details are possible for a unique and custom look.

-We stock a Brazilian soapstone called ‘Barroca’ from M. Teixeira Soapstone.
-This stone is a soft gray with light veining giving it a traditional New England look to your project.
-Our stone, from this particular quarry in Brazil, is, in our experience, the best quality soapstone we have found for kitchen countertops.
+We stock a variety of Brazilian soapstone.
+Our stone is a soft gray with light veining giving a traditional New England look to your project.
+We have found our stone to be the best quality soapstone we have found for kitchen countertops.
 It has exceptional consistency and is quite attractive.
-Most, but not all, customers use mineral oil to give their countertops a beautiful charcoal color with multiple hues and natural veining.
+Most customers, but not all, use mineral oil to give their countertops a beautiful charcoal color enhancing multiple hues and natural veining.
 Considered food safe, mineral oil will build a silky but durable surface on your countertop.